pmonnin/absentees-blackboard/README.md

  * View in details the lesson you missed
  * View in details the students that have the highest attendance grade
  * Validate/refuse a reason of a student

-Please see the live website at http://frogidel.appspot.com/.
-(It may not be up to date.)